 The first thing you need to do relates to our first paragraph; check your intonation!
 When you are playing a guitar solo, chances are you aren’t using the first two frets only.
 Most likely, you will be playing past the twelfth fret.

-This means that once you hit your open note, if your intonation is off, it will sound awful.
+This means that once you hit your open note and if your intonation is off, it will sound awful.
 Not only will it be blatantly obvious that you are out of tune, but the rest of your solo will suffer from that one mishap.

 Next, you should learn your intervals.
 If you don’t already know your musical intervals, you will need to learn them.
 You don’t need to memorize each and every single one by ear, but it is best that you know them in relation to the fret board.
 This will make finding the right notes easier.